vindar/tgx/docs/intro_api_3D.md

 ~~~

 On an embedded display, the last step is usually an upload of `image` to the screen driver.
 On a desktop target,
-the same image can be displayed with CImg, written to a BMP/PNG file, or compared against a reference image.
+the same image can be displayed in a window, written to a BMP/PNG file, or compared against a reference image.

 @section sec_3D_pipeline Coordinate spaces and matrices